Yubico/webauthn-sign-kem-extensions/README.md

 and instead of the output `signature: BufferSource` there's an output `okm: BufferSource` containing the decapsulation result.

 ISSUE: Apply a KDF step to `okm` before returning from the authenticator?

+ISSUE: KEM output may need to be wrapped somehow so it can be securely transported to the RP server if needed?

 [att-cred-data]: https://w3c.github.io/webauthn/#attested-credential-data